vlang/sdl/README.md

 `sdl` is a SDL2 V module and a wrapper around `libSDL2`.
 The module strives to support 100% of the SDL2 API.

-So you, amung many other things, can do:
+So you, among many other things, can do:
 - basic graphics (2D drawing)
 - input handling (keyboard/gamepad/joystick events)
 - sounds
 - music

-Current APIs is available:
+Current available APIs:
 - audio      (SDL_audio.h)
 - blendmode  (SDL_blendmode.h)
 - clipboard  (SDL_clipboard.h)